george-willcox/Bridge-Conventions/bridge.md

   |4C|shows 4 in both majors with slam interest|
   |4D|shows 4 in both majors with no slam interest|

+<div style="page-break-after: always;"></div>

 ### Bergen and Bravos

+These are responses to show 4+ card support, choose either Bergen or Bravos, up to partnership agreement.

 #### Bergen raises
 - T shows major bid, O shows opposite Major